honeycombio/gha-buildevents/README.md

 ## Adding additional spans

 After `gha-buildevents` has run, `buildevents` will be available on the path.
-You can use the `buildevents` exectable to add additional spans.
+You can use the `buildevents` executable to add additional spans.

 `gha-buildevents` sets an environment varible `TRACE_ID`.
 The trace ID should be used with all buildevents commands to ensure the trace is continued.